 SECTION 2.
-PRIMARY PROGRAM OF STUDY AND CTE POSTSECONDARY PROGRAMS FOR 202022023
+PRIMARY PROGRAM OF STUDY AND CAREER AND TECHNICAL EDUCATION (CTE) POSTSECONDARY PROGRAMS FOR 2023-2024

-In accordance with Florida's Four-Year Perkins V State Plan, during the 2020-2021 program year, each eligible recipient will be required to use Perkins funds to support only those career and technical education programs that:
+In accordance with Florida's Four-Year Perkins V State Plan, during the 2020-2021 program year, each eligible recipient will be required to use Perkins funds to support only those CTE education programs that meet:

-- Meet size, scope and quality requirements; - Meet labor market alignment requirements; - Meet a need identified in the agency's 2021-2022 Comprehensive Local Needs Assessment - Must offer not less than one CTE program of study that meets all of the state requirements.
+- SSQ requirements. - LMA requirements. - A need identified in the agency's 2021-2022 CLNA. - The requirement to offer not less than one CTE program of study that meets all of the state requirements.